mlgordon/vpc/errors.md

 You referenced an IKE policy that does not exist.
 Please review your request to ensure that you specified the proper IKE policy ID.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

+## instance_delete_conflict
+**Message**: The instance cannot be deleted in the current status.

+You cannot delete an instance when it is in `deleting`, `pending`, `starting`, `stopping`, or `restarting` status.
+The instance must be in `running` or `stopped` status.
+If the status does not change, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

+## instance_invalid_hostname
+**Message**: The instance cannot be created because the hostname is not valid.

+The instance hostname must meet the following requirements:
+* The hostname must contain only alphanumeric characters and dashes
+* Uppercase characters are not allowed
+* Leading and trailing dashes are not allowed
+* Leading numbers are not allowed
+* Consecutive dashes are not allowed
+* Maximum length is 15 characters for Windows
+* Maximum length is 40 characters for other operating systems

+## instance_invalid_port_speed
+**Message**: The instance cannot be created because the specified network interface port speed is not valid.

+The network interface port speed must be `100` or `1000` Mbps.

+## instance_name_exists
+**Message**: The same instance name already exists.

+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

+## instance_sec_volume_over_quota
+**Message**: The instance cannot be created because the number of volume attachments would exceed the quota.

+The VPC quotas per resource are specified on the [Quotas](/docs/infrastructure/vpc?topic=vpc-quotas){: new_window} page.

+## instance_too_many_keys
+**Message**: The Windows instance cannot be created because the request contains multiple keys.

+Windows instances only support one key.

 ## insufficient_space_for_subnet
 **Message**: Insufficient space for subnet in address prefix.